Sushi & Sake – Albuquerque, New Mexico

 It’s a given that a true sushi snob would never eat at an all-you-can-eat sushi restaurant nor would such a snob ever be found mingling with the rabble who sit in booths or receive table service.
 Sushi snobs will only sit at a sushi bar in as close proximity to the sushi chef as possible.
 They like to converse with the sushi chef, hoping to ingratiate themselves by asking the right questions to demonstrate they are savvy connoisseurs and not “trough-divers” like most of the crowd.
 They treat the sushi chef like Magellan, their esteemed navigator on a culinary adventure.

 Rapport with the chef established, sushi snobs will generally order Omakase, a term which translates literally from Japanese to “It’s up to you.”
 More specifically, omakase means the menu is left up to the chef.
-This gives the sushi chef the opportunity to showcase their skills, to serve what they think is good.
+This gives the sushi chef the opportunity to showcase their skills, to serve what he or she thinks is good.
 Omakase tends to be quite expensive, giving the restaurant a nice profit margin.
 For the true sushi snob, this is all well and good.
 They accept that being a sushi snob ain’t cheap.

-One Albuquerque sushi restaurant in which no true food snob would be caught dead is Sushi & Sake, an all-you-can-eat sushi concept which defies all the traditions to which food snobs hold fast.
-While the sushi snob may adhere strictly to tradition and etiquette, it is no longer a “losing face” taboo for sushi chefs to defy centuries old traditional path.
+It used to be that the one Albuquerque sushi restaurant in which no true sushi snob would be caught dead was Sushi & Sake, which until its 2019 move back to Central Avenue offered an all-you-can-eat sushi concept which defies all the traditions to which food snobs hold fast.
+While some sushi snobs may adhere strictly to tradition and etiquette, it is no longer a “losing face” taboo for sushi chefs to defy centuries old traditional path.
 Even sacrosanct training methods are starting to fall by the wayside.
 Perhaps it’s because these traditional training methods are so strictly regimented and rigorous.

-For up to a year, training involves nothing but properly preparing sushi rice before a chef candidate is even allowed to clean fish.
+For up to a year, traditional training in the art of preparing sushi involves nothing but properly preparing sushi rice before a chef candidate is even allowed to clean fish.
 Cleaning and filleting fish involves comprehending the differences in the flesh and texture of each species.
 This phase of training can also take up to a year.
 By the time these chefs prepare their first piece of sushi, they will have mastered techniques designed to bring out the very best in each fish in terms of texture, taste and presentation.

-In the Duke City, the restaurant with the most creative sushi offerings is Sushi & Sake on Central Avenue.
-It’s also one of only two sushi restaurants I’ve seen employing a female sushi chef.
+In the Duke City, the restaurant with arguably the most creative sushi offerings has been Sushi & Sake, the first instantiation of which closed its doors in 2018, another Nob Hill victim of high lease rates and an approximate 30 percent drop in business in recent years (can you say ART?)
 In 2010, a second instantiation of Sushi & Sake launched, the scion being located on Academy where Tomato Cafe once held court for more than a decade.
+In 2019, Sushi & Sake returned to Central Avenue, just a few blocks east of its inaugural location.

 COST: $$ – $$$

-BEST BET: Teriyaki Chicken Roll; Mexican Roll; Pizza Roll; Green Chile Roll
+BEST BET: Teriyaki Chicken Roll; Mexican Roll; Pizza Roll; Green Chile Roll, Spicy Squid, Bento Box (Kalbi, Bulgigi)